Volts (Voltage) - Electromotive force, or potential.

 Last edited by kd7bbc.
 Register to edit

 This is basic electrical knowledge.
 Siemens are the SI Unit of electrical conductance, susceptance, and admittance.
 Mhos are no longer used, and were replaced as the unit of conductance by the Siemens.
-Coloumbs are the SI unit of electrical charge, leaving Ohms, the SI Unit of resistance, denoted by the Greek symbol Omega, Ω.
+Coulombs are the SI unit of electrical charge, leaving Ohms, the SI Unit of resistance, denoted by the Greek symbol Omega, Ω.

-Tags: none
+Tags: section1.2

 Hard to add to what is already in this question, except possibly to explain what the incorrect questions actually mean.
 Voltage, of course, is the electrical term for the Electromotive force that causes electron flow.